• Home Basics

 • First birthday, first time at the beach outfit, first Christmas, etc.

-• Items that remind you of any special moments
+• Items that remind you of any memorable moments

 • Favorite pieces of clothing, favorite shoes, favorite blanket, favorite toy, etc, items that remind you of important milestones